Arlington, Virginia, USA

 YOUR POSITION WITH TNC

-- Bachelor’s degree and at least 7 years relevant experience, including working at a senior level.
+- Bachelor’s degree and at least 10 years relevant experience, including previous experience supporting leaders in a complex organization.

 - Experience managing a multi-disciplinary team of professionals and senior level staff.